-Jerry is a retired business executive.
-From 2001 to 2012 he served as a director, and also served as Secretary and Parliamentarian, of the Strathmore Hall Foundation.
-He also was a director and President of the predecessor organization of the National Philharmonic.
-Jerry was a founding director of the Suburban Hospital Foundation and serves on the hospital’s Research Review Committee.
-A musician and composer, Jerry has established and conducted choruses and choirs in the Washington area, and has written songs for the annual Hexagon musical comedy revue since 1964.
+Jerry is a retired business executive and lawyer.
+He joined the board of MCYO in 2012 and, with MCYO’s merger with Strathmore in 2015, became Chair of the Advisory Council and its designee on the board of the Strathmore Hall Foundation (SHF).
+Previously, from 2001 to 2012, Jerry served as a director, and also had served as Secretary and Parliamentarian, of the SHF.
+He also had been a director and President of the predecessor organization of the National Philharmonic.
+Jerry was a founding director of the Suburban Hospital Foundation.
+A musician and composer, Jerry has established and conducted choruses and choirs in the Washington area, and has written songs for the annual Hexagon musical comedy revue since 1963.
 He is a graduate of Columbia University and the Harvard Law School.

 David Phillips is a former member of the Dayton (OH) Junior Philharmonic Orchestra and the United States Marine Band who became involved with the MCYO as a volunteer and donor when he was the Director of Corporate Philanthropy at Lockheed Martin Corporation.
 He subsequently joined the MCYO board and helped Cheryl Jukes and Eliot Pfanstiehl lead its growth and formal integration into Strathmore’s education program.
 He was on the Music Center Design Committee and was Strathmore Board Chair when the Music Center opened.
 Upon retirement from Lockheed Martin, he became the Associate Dean for the Visual, Performing, and Media Arts at Montgomery College, from which he is retired.
 He has served as board member and chairperson of the MCYO, the Maryland State Arts Council, Maryland Humanities, and the Strathmore Hall Foundation.